The world has changed. As such, the way many of us do business has changed along with it.

 In today's business climate, the right tips for presenting remotely to peers and clients is more important than it's ever been.

-Recent studies have shown that your audience is involved in a lot of different activities during your remote presentations.
+Recent studies have shown that your audience is involved in many different activities during your remote presentations.
 Some may be watching a YouTube video, while others might be engaged in what they view as more pressing work.

 Others may even be getting their online shopping out of the way while you present.